front-end-foundations/session1/readme.md

 ## The Doctype

-Open box-model.html in Chrome, right click on the text and select Inspect.
+Open `box-model.html` in Chrome, right click on the text and select Inspect.

-A doctype is the first piece of text in an HTML document and the first thing a browser sees when it attempts to display (or 'parse') your page.
+A doctype is the first piece of text in an HTML document and the first thing a browser sees when it attempts to display ('parse') your page.
 It tells the browser which version of HTML your are using and how it should render the code.

 ```
 <!doctype html>